jlin/Urocissa/README.md

 ## Demo

-You can explore the features of PhotoServer through the following demos:
+You can explore the features of Urocissa through the following demos:

 ### Standard Demo
 [https://demo.photoserver.tw](https://demo.photoserver.tw)